dzxlai/bike_buyers_project/README.md

 ![bike_purchased_by_commute_distance](https://github.com/user-attachments/assets/6afd765b-41c4-4fe5-a584-a100c6d6ea9d)

-In this final PivotTable, I am looking at potentially the most interesting factor, the commute distance of each person, and how that can play a role to whether an individual <b>does buy</b> or <b>doesn't buy</b> a bike.</br>
+In this final PivotTable, I am looking at the commute distance of each person, and how that can play a role to whether an individual <b>does buy</b> or <b>doesn't buy</b> a bike.</br>

+Using data visualisation in the form of a line chart we can see there is a very clear negative correlation.
+The analysis has revealed that the likelihood of purchasing a bike is highest among the people who have very short commutes.
+This could suggest that individuals with shorter distances may find cylcing preferbale due to convenience and practicality.

+As commute distances increase, there is a noticeable decline in bike purchases, suggesting that longer commutes may deter people from choosing a bike as their primary mode of transportation.
+Additionally, those with longer commutes may not even have the option to cycle due to the greater distances, where a car, bus, or train becomes a more practical choice

+Ultimately, these insights suggest that distance is a significant factor in the decision to purchase a bike, with individuals who have shorter commutes being the clear target audience for marketing.

 <br/>
 <br/>